 In addition to gaining material for your family storybook, you will achieve immediate benefits.
 Speakers will feel the unusual sensation that people are actually listening to parts of their lives.
 This is a warm and disarming sensation, that draws everyone closer and reaches across boundaries.
 For example, if an old-timer tells you about a youthful experience, it puts them on a level playing field with younger family members.
 And then, when you give a younger person the floor, they will feel empowered by an audience of adults who are suddenly interested, not in finding fault, but in finding entertainment.
 And for new couples, visitors, and distant relatives, it will give everyone an opportunity to appreciate this whole person.

-Prepared to follow your own rules.
+To prepare to listen to their stories, think ahead about stories of your own.
 Dig up a story you’ve never told before.
-There’s a good chance you never told it because you feel a little embarrassed.
+Perhaps you never told it because you feel a little embarrassed.
 This is good.
 It’s an opportunity to tell people things about yourself that will give them a more intimate and less formulaic impression.
 Your willingness to share parts of yourself in a room full of people is a good way to flap your memoir wings.
 So as you look forward to the Thanksgiving holiday, or any time when extended families get together, use stories to create intimacy, defuse tension, and develop a deeper sense of gratitude for the people in your life.